Skip to main content

 ~/.iac-code/

 You can relocate it by setting the IAC_CODE_CONFIG_DIR environment variable (supports ~ and $VAR expansion).
-When set, every persisted artifact — credentials, settings, history, projects/, image-cache/, tool-results/, logs/, memory/, a2a/, telemetry/, skills/ — follows the new location.
+When set, every persisted artifact — credentials, settings, history, projects/, image-cache/, tool-results/, memory/, a2a/, telemetry/, skills/ — follows the new location.
+Logs default to <config-dir>/logs/ but can be moved separately with IAC_CODE_LOG_DIR.

 Common files: